sunny-coffee/KG-Engineering-Info/README.md

 # KG-Engineering-Info
 In this project, a Knowledge Graph can be constructed from data sheets and manuals automatically.
 3 popular packages are imported in this project,i.e. Spacy, Pdfminer.six, Camelot.
+Please be careful about the version of these packages, in order to avoid version conflicts.

 ## python  (version = 3.7.9)
 It is recommended to manange environments with Anaconda.